 Fourth Year (both)

-to the Joint-Degree Program
+Applying to the Joint-Degree Program

 Attorneys with a specialization in forensic psychology and mental disability law may consider work with nonprofit organizations or public interest law firms, representing individual clients denied services or rights, or advocating for systematic change, or in offices specializing in the defense or prosecution of criminal defendants.
-They may represent persons with mental disabilities regarding commitment to psychiatric hospital, institutional rights issues, deinstitutionalization questions, informed consent, guardianship, access to community services and all issues in the criminal justice system that relate to defendants with mental disabilities.
-They may also work for nonprofit corporations such as hospitals, or government agencies at the state or federal level.
-Some possibilities include departments of mental health and disability, human services, state juvenile and adult correctional services, health services and various mental health profession regulatory agencies.
+They may represent persons with mental disabilities regarding commitment to psychiatric hospital, institutional rights issues, deinstitutionalization questions, informed consent, guardianship, access to community services, and all issues in the criminal justice system that relate to defendants with mental disabilities.
+They may also work for nonprofit corporations such as hospitals or government agencies at the state or federal level.
+Some possibilities include departments of mental health and disability, human services, state juvenile and adult correctional services, health services, and various mental health profession regulatory agencies.

 About John Jay College of Criminal Justice

-In the mid-1950's, civic leaders the the New York City Police Department became increasingly aware of the growing complexity of police work, not only in the internal administration and operation of the department, but also in the ongoing relations between police and the community.
+In the mid-1950s, civic leaders at the the New York City Police Department became increasingly aware of the growing complexity of police work, not only in the internal administration and operation of the department, but also in the ongoing relations between police and the community.
 In response to these concerns, a Police Science Program was established in 1954 at the then Baruch School of Business and Public Administration of City College.
 This program emphasized a strong liberal arts curriculum as the basis of a sound police education.

 Within a year it became clear that the name assigned to the College did not adequately represent the mission of the College.
-In recognition of its broad educational objective in the process of criminal justice, development of leadership and emphasis on professional achievement in public service, the College was renamed John Jay College of Criminal Justice, in honor of the first Chief Justice of the U.S. Supreme Court.
+In recognition of its broad educational objective in the process of criminal justice, development of leadership, and emphasis on professional achievement in public service, the College was renamed John Jay College of Criminal Justice, in honor of the first Chief Justice of the U.S. Supreme Court.

 Today, a thriving, urban, multicultural institution and a senior college of CUNY, John Jay attracts motivated students of proven achievement who have the intellectual acuity, moral commitment, and professional competence to confront the challenges of crime, justice, and public safety in a free society.
-Their ability and drive, along with the superb, professional education for which John Jay is know have established the College's national and international reputation for excellence in criminal justice and public service education.
+Their ability and drive, along with the superb, professional education for which John Jay is known have established the College’s national and international reputation for excellence in criminal justice and public service education.

 John Jay College of Criminal Justice